shuggiebain/django101/README.md

 # Djang101
-Playing around with the Django framework
+Building a basic website using the Django framework in python.